 This course discusses what operating systems are, what they do, how they are designed and organized.
-Topics discussed include: process management (scheduling, intercommunication, synchronization, and deadlock handling), storage management (memory management and virtual memory management).
-I/O systems (hardware, interfaces, request-handling,
+Topics discussed include: process management, storage management, I/O systems, file systems, virtual machines.
+Applications of these concepts in modern operating systems such as Windows and Unix are presented.